dposse/bballSlackbotUpgraded/README.md

 ### Installation

-The root package.json is in the `workspaces` directory, using yarn workspaces
+The root package.json is in the `workspaces/` directory, using yarn workspaces

     cd workspaces
     yarn